amalgam-capital/amalgam-capital.github.io/index.md

 					<p><strong>High Performers with Growth Potential</strong>
 					You may find that your business is doing well, but your management and capital are stretched thin.
 We can help carve-out non-core businesses and ensure that cash is re-invested wisely</p>
 					<p><strong>Asset Heavy Companies</strong>
-					We specialize in managing business that hold on to expensive, stable assets and can help you utilize them fully to facilitate growth</p>
+					We specialize in managing businesses that hold on to expensive, stable assets and can help you utilize them fully to facilitate growth</p>
 				</div>
 			</div>
 			<p class="large">Does this sound like your business or one you represent?</p>